pharo-vcs/iceberg/Iceberg.package/TIceRepositoryReader.trait/README.md

-I indicate when a file is a reader
+I indicate when a clas is reader for iceberg